A case for our perspective.

 An example of some snark - One of our favorites...

-It seems like many people, including many 'wine experts', tend to Frenchify the word "Meritage" by pronouncing its last syllable with a "zh" sound, as in "garage," the Meritage Alliance specifically states that the word should be pronounced to rhyme with "heritage."
+It seems like many people, including many self professed 'wine experts', tend to Frenchify the word "Meritage" by pronouncing its last syllable with a "zh" sound, as in "garage".
+The Meritage Alliance specifically states that the word should be pronounced to rhyme with "heritage."
 A correction that we just cannot seem to let slide.
 These discussions often end with a google search on the smartphone and sharing in a not gloating kind of way.
 Our wives again seem to disagree with our perception of these interactions.

-We have been overheard saying at some "wine events" that small-town USA food and wine festivals should often be called the Smalltown USA street food with some wine event.
+We have been overheard saying at some "wine events" that small-town USA food and wine festivals should more often be called the Smalltown USA street food with some wine events.

-When growing up one of our teachers (one of us does not wish to be identified) commented, would you allow me to be right once and a while?
+When growing up one of our teachers (Kiwi does not wish to be identified) commented, would you allow me to be right once and a while?

 Another one of those elephants that won’t go away is, ‘Red wine has extra sulfites, thus causing headaches’.
 Ok, really, still with the sulfite thing, you are kidding, right?
 In the EU the maximum levels of sulfur dioxide that a wine can contain are 210 ppm for white wine, 400 ppm for sweet wines — and 160 ppm for red wine.
 Heck French fries have about 1900 ppm and dried fruit 3,500.
 Regular soft drinks have about 400 ppm, so there's that...